 Isaac and Cecily’s faith was grounded through a local church in Hong Kong and was enriched through their international student experience in the UK.
 Their desire to serve God was substantially strengthened through attending full-time evangelical training in Taiwan in 1987.
 They have since been involved in various Christian ministries, and have a belief in serving the Lord in accordance with the model presented in Ephesians 4:11-13 “… to prepare God’s people for works of service, so that the body of Christ may be built up…”.

 Isaac and Cecily came to New Zealand in 1997 as Isaac took up an academic role at Massey.
 God led Isaac and Cecily to settle in Palmerston North and to serve Him through local churches and different Christian ministries.

 Isaac and Cecily joined ISMNZ as volunteer workers in 2011.
 Isaac is part of the Chaplain team at Massey.
 Isaac and Cecily enjoy providing spiritual and practical support to international students, scholars and families through their evangelical and pastoral work.

-Isaac and Cecily have two children, Caleb and Kyla, who are working and studying in Auckland.
+Isaac and Cecily have two children, Caleb and Kyla, who are working and studying in Auckland and New Plymouth respectively.
 Both Isaac and Cecily are happy growing in and serving the Lord together.
 Isaac and Cecily are also part of the National Support team providing administration and IT support to ISMNZ.

 If you would like to financially support Issac and Cecily, please visit our donate page.